Last updated May 2, 2022.

 It is characterized by menstrual irregularities, infertility, and a tendency to retain weight.

-It seems to work by normalizing levels of the hormones testosterone and insulin.
+It is believed to work by normalizing levels of the hormones testosterone and insulin.

 Some nutritional supplement formulations specifically designed to promote fertility contain inositol.